Subacute bacterial endocarditis: Mechanism

-The mechanism of subacute bacterial endocarditis could be due to malformed stenotic valves which in the company of bacteremia, become infected, via adhesion and subsequent colonization of the surface area.
-This causes an inflammatory response, with recruitment of matrix metalloproteinases, and destruction of collagen.
+The mechanism of subacute bacterial endocarditis could be due to malformed stenotic valves which, in the company of bacteremia, become infected via adhesion and subsequent colonization of the surface area.
+This causes an inflammatory response, with recruitment of matrix metalloproteinases and destruction of collagen.

 Underlying structural valve disease is usually present in patients before developing subacute endocarditis, and is less likely to lead to septic emboli than is acute endocarditis, but subacute endocarditis has a relatively slow process of infection and, if left untreated, can worsen for up to one year before it is fatal.
-In cases of subacute bacterial endocarditis, the causative organism (streptococcus viridans) needs a previous heart valve disease to colonize.
-On the other hand, in cases of acute bacterial endocarditis, the organism can colonize on the healthy heart valve, causing the disease.
+In cases of subacute bacterial endocarditis, the causative organism (streptococcus viridans) needs previous heart valve disease to colonize.
+On the other hand, in cases of acute bacterial endocarditis the organism can colonize on the healthy heart valve, causing the disease.

 Diagnosis

-Diagnosis of subacute bacterial endocarditis can be done by collecting three blood culture specimens over a 24-hour period for analysis, also it can usually be indicated by the existence of:
+Subacute bacterial endocarditis can be diagnosed by collecting three blood culture specimens over a 24-hour period for analysis, also it can usually be indicated by the existence of: